NoLiMa: Long-Context Evaluation Beyond Literal Matching

 \paragraph{Distractor Filtering.} For this step, we use an embedding function, Contriever \citep{izacard2022unsupervised}, to find similar words in the haystack to the keywords of the questions.
 First we gather all words in the haystack and compute their respective embedding.
 Then using dot-product similarity we compute their similarity to the question keywords.
 We manually inspect the top-20 similar words per each $W_q$ and flag those with high semantic or substring similarity for removal.
 In the removal process those sentences that contain flagged words are removed from the haystack.
 This initial filtering step helps to avoid an uncontrolled set of superficial distractors that could undesirably disrupt the experimental results.
 We will discuss the impact of distractors on the model performance in our analysis (Section \ref{sec:literal_match_effect}).

-\paragraph{Conflicting Information Filtering.} In this step, we implement a semi-automatic redaction process to detect and remove such conflicting information.
+\paragraph{Filtering Undesired Answer Candidates.} In this step, we implement a semi-automatic redaction process to detect and remove text spans that could be interpreted as plausible but unintended answers.
 As shown in Figure \ref{fig:haystack_pipeline}, this process takes the haystack text—already filtered for distractors—along with questions from our needle set as input.
 Assuming the model should infer cases within short contexts, we scan the input texts in smaller chunks.\footnote{With an 800-character stride and a 1000-character chunk size ($\sim$250 tokens).} To identify potential answers within a chunk, we pair each question with the chunk and input them into an instruction-tuned language model, along with a short instruction and few-shot examples.
-The model responds with either ``N/A'' (indicating no relevant information was found) or an explanation identifying a possible conflict.
-Flagged examples are manually reviewed\footnote{All manual reviews---in both filtering steps---were conducted by one of the authors.} to determine whether the identified information should be removed.
-If no conflicts are found, the text remains unchanged.
+The model responds with either ``N/A'' (indicating no relevant information was found) or an explanation identifying a possible candidate answer.
+Flagged examples are manually reviewed\footnote{All manual reviews---in both filtering steps---were conducted by one of the authors.} to determine whether the identified content should be removed.
+If no relevant content is identified, the text remains unchanged.
 This process is repeated across all selected haystacks until no further removals are necessary.